-Almost to the top
+Almost to the Top

 Floor to Ceiling

-For you tile lovers a floor to ceiling tile installation in the bathroom is the way to go.
+For you tile lovers, fully tiled bathroom walls are the way to go.
 The look is fresh and modern, and can be done in every shape, size and color there is.
 We love the clean look of the straight set tile in the bathrooms below.

-A little of both
+A Little of Both

 Can't decide how high to go?
 Why not try a full wall and a wall with wainscotting?
-This look works best when your shower walls are completely covered floor to ceiling in tile, and the tile is extended to the remaining walls but only as wainscotting.
+This look works best when your shower walls are nearly or completely covered floor to ceiling in tile, and the tile is extended to the remaining walls but only as wainscotting.
 This allows you to show off more tile, without overwhelming the space.

 Ready to start your bathroom tile project?
 Order free samples now.
 Need some help?
 Simply call, chat, or fill out our Design Assistance Form and one of our talented Design Consultants will get back to you shortly.